UCR-Paraiso-Lenguajes/lenguajes24/C21509/README.md

-<h1 style="center">Proyect: Store_API"</h1>
+## Proyect: Store_API"

-<p>Store_API is a responsive API solution for an online store that allows to an user making purchases for different products charged by a database.</p>
+Store_API is a responsive API solution for an online store that allows to an user making purchases for different products charged by a database.<

-<p>Below you wil find some important details about the aplication</p>
+Below you wil find some important details about the aplication<

 # Store_API